connectedblue/ProjectTemplatePluginAdmin/README.md

-# ProjectTemplatePluginAdmin
+# ProjectTemplatePlugins

-This repository contains tools to help manage the ProjectTemplate plugin architecture
+This repository contains standard plugins available for ProjectTemplate